 Partnerships

-The Australasian Recycling Label is an element of APCO’s Packaging Recycling Label Program.
-APCO, Planet Ark and PREP Design are working in partnership to deliver the program.
-This will help consumers better understand how to recycle products effectively and assist brand owners to design packaging that is recyclable at end-of-life.
-This scheme aims to increase recycling and recovery rates and contribute to cleaner recycling streams.
+APCO, Planet Ark and PREP Design are working in partnership to deliver the Australasian Recycling Label Program.
+This will help consumers better understand how to recycle products effectively and assist Brand Owners to design packaging that is recyclable at end-of-life.
+The ARL Program aims to increase recycling and recovery rates and contribute to cleaner recycling streams.